byllyfish/precis_i18n/README.md

 ## Supported Profiles and Codecs

 Each PRECIS profile has a corresponding codec name.
-The `casemapped` variant converts the string to lower case for implementing case-insensitive comparison.
+The `CaseMapped` variant converts the string to lower case for implementing case-insensitive comparison.

+- UsernameCasePreserved
+- UsernameCaseMapped
-- usernamecasepreserved
+- OpaqueString
-- usernamecasemapped
+- NicknameCasePreserved
-- usernamecasemapped:tolower
+- NicknameCaseMapped

+The `CaseMapped` profiles use Unicode Default Case Folding.
+There are additional codecs that use Unicode `ToLower` to support draft RFC changes.

-- opaquestring
+- UsernameCaseMapped:ToLower
-- nickname
+- NicknameCaseMapped:ToLower

+The PRECIS base string classes are also available:

-- identifierclass
+- IdentifierClass
-- freeformclass
+- FreeFormClass

 ## Examples